based on 7 nights

 There are also three bars, the exceptional Spa featuring six luxurious treatment rooms, saunas, plunge pools, hair salon, chill-out zone and a yoga and pilates pavilion, a fitness centre with an array of fitness lessons (payable locally) and fitness classes (first class is complimentary), a library, no less than nine tennis courts and a luxurious private screening room for movies – kids movies in the early afternoon and adults post dinner.

-An experienced team operate a variety of watersports including sailing, snorkelling, scuba diving (no jet skis!) and kayaking adventures.
+An experienced team operate a variety of watersports including sailing, snorkelling and kayaking adventures.
 You can explore the surrounding area with a boat excursion, an island tour, or guided hike through the rainforest directly from the beach.
 As an incredibly family friendly resort, Carlisle Bay has excellent facilities for children, including clubs suitable for all ages with a very experienced team, comprehensive programme and wonderful indoor and outdoor space for children to explore.

 Carlisle Bay offers six Garden Suites, 30 Beach Suites (with small separate bedroom for children therefore ideal for families), 42 Ocean Suites, 4 Carlisle Suites with three bedrooms and two Bay suites, ideal for couples.
 Fully equipped with state-of-the-art technology, rooms feature cool, calm interiors, bespoke furniture, luxurious silks, crisp Frette bed linen and breathtaking ocean views from your own private terrace or balcony.